qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 At the top of the dialog, a :guilabel:`Search` function helps you find any plugin using metadata information (author, name, description...).
-It is available in nearly every menu (except |transformSettings| :guilabel:`Settings`).
+It is available in nearly every tab (except |transformSettings| :guilabel:`Settings`).

 .. _setting_plugins:

 The Settings tab
 ----------------

-In the |transformSettings| :guilabel:`Settings` tab, you can use the following
+The |transformSettings| :guilabel:`Settings` tab is the main place you can configure which plugins can be displayed in your application.
-options:
+You can use the following options:

 * |checkbox| :guilabel:`Check for updates on startup`.
 Whenever a new plugin or a plugin update is available, QGIS will inform you 'every time QGIS starts',